abrasive/epson-reversing/README.md

 It speaks the IEEE 1284.4 multiplexing protocol (aka Dot4 or D4), although it doesn't actually support multiple open channels at a time.

-You can load firmware in normal operating mode, or in recovery mode.
+You can load firmware in normal operating mode, or in some recovery modes.
 You may not be able to flash an entire .rcx in recovery mode.

 ## Printer recovery mode

-These printers have a bootloader/recovery mode which can be accessed by holding down a key combo at power on.
+These printers have multiple bootloader/recovery modes which can be accessed by holding down a key combo at power on.
 A surprising number of these can be found [on YouTube](https://www.youtube.com/watch?v=36bkBq_aOxI), because some people are flogging a modded firmware that ignores empty or unlicensed ink cartridges.
-I don't know yet why it needs to be loaded from the bootloader - perhaps there are further integrity checks?

 On my XP-240, which has no LCD and six buttons on the front panel, you turn the printer off, then hold the two rightmost and two leftmost buttons (stop, colour copy, wifi, and power) for 2 seconds.
-The LEDs then turn on in a unique blink pattern to show it's in recovery mode.
+The LEDs then turn on in a unique blink pattern to show it's in this mode.
+I think this mode runs the main firmware but doesn't initialise all the hardware; I call this "safe mode".

+There is a second recovery mode as well, accessed by stop, colour copy, info, and power.
+This one seems to be the actual bootloader - the device enumerates with a different USB ID (04b8:0007).
+So I call this "bootloader mode" to avoid confusion.
+(This bootloader can be found early in the second segment of the first EPSON IPL of the firmware.)

 My printer firmware has two parts in the RCX: the second appears, perhaps, to be scanner firmware.
 Each starts with an EPSON IPL header and their lengths are stored in the RCX header.

-If I try and flash the whole thing in bootloader mode, the bootloader crashes.
+If I try and flash the whole thing in safe mode, the printer crashes.
 But if I flash only the first block, it seems to succeed.
 So a switch to `epsflasher`, `--only-first-block`, allows you to just flash the first block, if this is what you need.

-I don't yet know how to detect that a printer is in recovery mode.
+I don't yet know how to detect that a printer is in safe mode.
+Recovery mode is easy; it will respond to any `vi` command for version info with `vi:NA`.